ibm-cloud-docs/logs-router/tenant-update.md

 {{site.data.keyword.attribute-definition-list}}

 # Updating a tenant in {{site.data.keyword.logs_routing_full_notm}}
-{: #update-tenant}
+{: #tenant-update}

-You can update information for an existing tenant in {{site.data.keyword.logs_routing_full}}.
+After you [create a tenant](/docs/logs-router?topic=logs-router-onboarding) in your account, you can update information about your tenant.
 {: shortdesc}

 {{site.data.content.tenant_definition_note}}

-After you [create (onboard) a tenant](/docs/logs-router?topic=logs-router-onboarding) in your account, you can update information about your tenant.
-For example, you might need to modify the target information, such as the ingestion key or the hostname.

 ## Before you begin
-{: #update-tenant-prereqs}
+{: #tenant-update-prereqs}

 Be sure that you have completed the following steps: